alantsx/spring-rest-bootcamp/notes/README.md

 - RequestMapping: used on Controllers to handle requests from users.
 Most used Mappings are @GetMapping, @PostMapping, @PutMapping and @DeleteMapping

 - Bean Validation: Create validations for the data (such as @NotBlank, @Email, @Size(max=20))

+- @JsonInclude: Annotation used to indicate when value of the annotated property is to be serialized.
+Without JsonInclude, property values are always included.
+By using JsonInclude is possible to specify simples exclusion rules to reduce amount of properties shown